I. Introduction

 - Consistently display integrity, honesty, empathy, caring, fairness, respect for self and others, diligence, and dedication

-- Promptly complete all assignments and responsibilities attendant to the diagnosis and care of patients (beginning with study in the first year)
+- Promptly complete all assignments and responsibilities attendant to the diagnosis and care of patients (beginning with skill building assignments in the preclinical years)

-- Communicate with, examine, and provide care for all patients—including those whose gender, ethnicity, culture, sexual orientation, or spiritual beliefs, gender identity, language, or disability status are different from students' own
+- Communicate with, examine, and provide care for all patients—including those whose gender, ethnicity, culture, sexual orientation, spiritual beliefs, gender identity, language, or disability status may be different from students' own

 - Develop mature, sensitive, and effective relationships, not only with patients but with all members of the medical school community and healthcare teams

-- Abide by all state, federal, and local laws, as well as all Geisel and Dartmouth-Hitchcock Medical Center codes of conduct
+- Abide by all state, federal, and local laws, as well as all Geisel and Geisel’s major affiliate clinical training sites’ codes of conduct

-- Perform competently in an environment that can be physically, emotionally, and mentally demanding workloads
+- Perform competently in an environment that is physically, emotionally, and mentally demanding

 - Function effectively under stress, and proactively make use of available resources to help maintain both physical and mental health